tiarayosianti/GWR-Time/README.md

 ## Results
-- Fixed and adaptive kernels were tested, with each kernel using Gaussian, Exponential, and Bisquare functions.
-- The best kernel function was selected based on AIC and R-squared values.
+- The best kernel was selected based on AIC and R-squared values among fixed and adaptive kernels, with each kernel using Gaussian, Exponential, and Bisquare functions.
+The best kernel found was fixed exponential with an AIC of 2085.17 and an R-squared of 64.91%.
-- The model was built using the selected kernel function.
-- The model was evaluated using Mean Absolute Error (MAE), Mean Absolute Percentage Error (MAPE), and Root Mean Squared Error (RMSE).
+- Based on the seasonal components chart of PM10 data for each city, it was revealed that PM10 follows a "weekly" seasonal pattern.
+As a result, the "weekly" temporal feature was used as an additional variable and processed using the sin/cos method.
+- A GWR model was developed for each city.
+Significant parameters for each location were determined through partial parameter tests in GWR.
+- The model passed residual normality tests (p=0.215 > 0.05) and local multicollinearity tests (local VIF < 10), confirming its validity for modeling PM10 concentration in DKI Jakarta.
+The model achieved the following performance metrics on test data: MAE = 15.21, MAPE = 9.00, and RMSE = 11.61.

 ## References